KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

 Great keyboard apps use the main app to show the current state of the keyboard, if the keyboard is enabled in System Settings, if Full Access is enabled, etc.

-Apps and keyboards can also navigate to System Settings to enable the keyboard extension, enable full access etc. Reading settings from the system is however strictly limited by iOS, due to privacy reasons.
+Apps and keyboards can also navigate to System Settings to enable the keyboard extension, enable full access etc. Reading settings from the system is however strictly restricted by iOS, due to privacy reasons.

 KeyboardKit provides tools to make this easier, such as ``Foundation/URL`` extensions and custom navigation links.

-## Keyboard settings
+## Keyboard Settings

 KeyboardKit has an observable ``KeyboardSettings`` class that defines common keyboard settings, as well as ways to define which ``KeyboardSettings/store`` and ``KeyboardSettings/storeKeyPrefix`` to use when persisting settings within the library.